NCAA hands South Carolina 2-year probation for ex-assistant

 COLUMBIA, S.C.
-(AP) - South Carolina’s men’s basketball program was placed on probation for two years by the NCAA on Thursday for former assistant coach Lamont Evans accepting $9,100 in bribes from a sports agent.
+(AP) - South Carolina’s men’s basketball program was placed on probation for two years by the NCAA on Thursday for former assistant coach Lamont Evans accepting between $3,300 and $5,800 in bribes from a sports agent.

 The NCAA’s decision put an end to South Carolina’s role in the college basketball corruption case that began in 2017.

-Note: This story has been corrected to show that Evans took between $3,300 and $5,800, not $9,100, in bribes.